 Everyone wants to generate more sales leads when on the phone.
-But what makes the difference?
-Well, if we assume for a moment that the person making the calls is engaging, is able to build rapport and has some passion for the services they are promoting.
+But what makes the difference between success and failure?
+If we assume for a moment that the person making the calls is engaging they will be more likely to be able to build rapport.
+And, they must possess some passion for the services they are promoting.

-Telemarketing techniques are of course key but no technique in the world will overcome a weak message and an ill-defined target market delivered by an uninspired telemarketer.
+Telemarketing techniques are, of course, key but no technique in the world will overcome a weak message and an ill-defined target market, delivered by an uninspired telemarketer.

 Simply, if you target the wrong sector, where you may have no strength or experience, you will struggle.
-Equally if you don’t know who makes the buying decisions, you will either get blocked by no-name policies or you will bounce around the organisation absorbing time and money until you reach the right person if at all.
+Equally, if you don’t know who makes the buying decisions, you will probably get blocked by no-name policies.
+You may end up bouncing around the organisation absorbing time and money until you reach the right person, if at all.
 Either way, you really need to know who buys your services.

 - Why should they see you?

-- Why should they see you now rather than delay for whenever given that they have a supplier they are happy with.
+- Why should they see you now rather than delay whenever given that they have a supplier they are happy with.

+So, if you want to deliver better telemarketing results, make sure you refine your target audience, identify the right decision-maker and work out a compelling message that will move them off their position of inertia.
 Sales lead generation on the phone is definitely about your people on the phone but make sure that you don’t slow down or eliminate your chances of appointment setting by poor targeting and weak call structures.